Doublevil/scbspeedrun/tech/CableCart.md

 - Even optimized swings are only very slightly faster than grab-hopping, so it really doesn't matter that much.
 - You can sometimes get bonus speed from the way the cable bounces when you grab from far away, but it's very inconsistent.

-For reference, the strat for AY0 is pure hook optimization and uses pretty much all of the hook's speed techs:
+For reference, the strat for AY0 is pure hook optimization and uses pretty much all of the cable speed techs:

 ![gif](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/A/AY0_Strat.webp)